kcrary/istari/docs/definitions.md

     tree_iter a P Q hemp hnode hnil hcons _ (Node a' n x f) --> hnode n x f (forest_iter a P Q hemp hnode hnil hcons n f)

-The variation, though deceptively similar, is incorrect:
+This variation, though deceptively similar, is incorrect:

     (* incorrect *)
     tree_iter a P Q hemp hnode hnil hcons _ (Node a' n x f) --> hnode n x f (forest_iter a' P Q hemp hnode hnil hcons n f)

-We know that `a` and `a'` must be the same type, but syntactically it is `a` not `a'` that finds its way to the call to `forest_iter`.
+Assuming the term is well-typed, we know that `a` and `a'` must be the same type, but syntactically it is `a`, not `a'`, that finds its way to the call to `forest_iter`.

+##### Multiple active arguments

+A reduction can more than one active argument.
+For example, consider the reductions for `leqb`, the boolean-valued less-or-equal test on natural numbers:

+    leqb (zero) _ --> true
+    leqb (succ _) (zero) --> false
+    leqb (succ m) (succ n) --> leqb m n

+If the first argument is `zero`, the test always reduces to true.
+However, if the first argument is `succ`, a second argument must be considered.
+The first active argument must be in the same position across all `leqb`'s reductions.
+The second active argument must be in the same position across all reductions that agree on the first one, and so on.

+In this example, since the first reduction differs from the other two in the first active argument (`zero` versus `succ`), they are not required to agree on the location or existence of the second.
+However, since the second and third reductions agree on the first active argument, they must agree on the position (and existence) of the second active argument.
+(Internally, Istari builds a decision tree.)

 ### Inductive function definitions